awsdocs/aws-dynamodb-encryption-docs/doc_source/encrypted-and-signed.md

 **Warning**
 Do not encrypt the primary key attributes\.
 They must remain in plaintext so DynamoDB can find the item without running a full table scan\.

 By default, the primary key—partition key and sort key—attributes are signed, but not encrypted\.
 If you identify your primary key, or use a helper class that identifies it for you, and then try to encrypt it, the client will throw an exception\.
-If you need to encrypt the primary key for a special use case, use the lowest level [item encryptor](concepts.md#item-encryptor) directly, but remember that DynamoDB will not be able to find your item\.
+If you need to encrypt the primary key for a special use case, use the lower\-level [item encryptor](concepts.md#item-encryptor) directly, but remember that DynamoDB will not be able to find your item\.

 The DynamoDB Encryption Client also does not encrypt the [Material Description](concepts.md#material-description) attribute, which stores the data that the DynamoDB Encryption Client needs to verify and decrypt the item\.